 - Build trust and confidence in the legal support team

-- Troubleshoot - go to places where civil disobedience and/or mass arrest is occurring in order to act as a police liaison ( only if there isn't one already), take notes, and be reliable witnesses
+- Troubleshoot – go to places where civil disobedience and/or mass To take into custody. is occurring in order to act as a police liaison ( only if there isn’t one already), take notes, and be reliable witnesses

 - Pass out stickers and other legal info

 - Give updates to activists on numbers of arrests, and activity in courts